-Tim Rawle is an English photographer, designer and writer, best known for his photographs and books on the architecture of Cambridge, England.
-After being an Art student in London (St Martin’s School of Art and the Central School of Art & Design), he went on to read Architecture at Cambridge University, later continuing his post-graduate education at the Architectural Association where he was the Caldicott Scholar.
+Tim Rawle is an English photographer, designer and writer, best known for his books and photographs on the architecture of Cambridge, England.
+After graduating from St Martin’s School of Art and the Central School of Art & Design in London with first-class honours, he went on to read Architecture at Cambridge University, later continuing post-graduate study at the Architectural Association where he was the Caldicott Scholar.
 He then worked as a junior architect for a few years before changing to a career in publishing.
-As a photographer his passions are architecture, landscape, people and wildlife; as a graphic designer his interests are in book design and highly illustrated publications; as a writer he is fascinated by English architectural history.
+As a photographer his passions are architecture, landscape, people and wildlife, with a special interest in buildings and their interiors; as a graphic designer his interests are in book design and highly illustrated publications; and as a writer he has long been fascinated by English architectural history.

 Tim works mainly in Oxford and Cambridge, and has been a Fellow Commoner of Downing College, Cambridge for many years.
 Among his publications are:

 CAMBRIDGE ~ “the best introduction to Cambridge ever published”, CAM, the University magazine; “It takes a book like this to remind us that there are places in Britain to rival any city in the world for architectural splendour . . . the photographs are stunning”, The Sunday Telegraph